ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 Select maven (blank archetype).
 Ensure you select JDK 1.8 as the SDK for this new project.
 ![Login](quickstart-images/IntelliJ-new-project-screen1.png)

-Specify your project Maven coordinates such as Groupid, ArtefactId, and Version.
+Specify your project Maven coordinates such as GroupId, ArtefactId, and Version.

 For instance,
 - GroupId --> `com.ikasan.example`
 - ArtefactId --> `MyIntegrationModule`
 - Version --> `1.0.0-SNAPSHOT`

 ![Login](quickstart-images/IntelliJ-new-project-screen2.png)

 Select the directory/workspace to create this project.